bluebonnet-teams-2022/emergega.github.io/index.md

 * The 2020 and 2016 presidential elections,

 * The 2021 Ossoff v.
-Perdue US Senate election,
+Perdue US Senate election,v

 * The 2018 Abrams v.
 Kemp Georgia State Governor election